mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 While some deployments of XMPP do support truly federated messaging (i.e., a person using service A can interoperably chat with someone using service B), many of the largest do not.
 Because federation is voluntary, some operators captured their users into a single service, rather than provide the benefits of global interoperability.

-The examples above illustrate that federation can be a useful technique to avoid direct centralization and manage beneficial centralization, but on its own does not avoid indirect and platform centralization.
+The examples above illustrate that federation can be a useful technique to avoid proprietary centralization and manage beneficial centralization, but on its own does not avoid indirect and platform centralization.
 If a single entity can capture the value provided by a protocol, they may use the protocol as a platform to get a “winner take all” outcome -- a significant risk with many Internet protocols, since network effects often promote such outcomes.
 Likewise, external factors (such as spam control) might naturally “tilt the table” towards a few operators.

 ## Multi-Stakeholder Administration is Hard {#multi}